The Band Program

 The band program at Pascack Valley High School has a rich history of providing music for the school and surrounding community.
 All instrumentalists are invited to participate in the student-centered band program that offers many varied performance opportunities.

-Concert Band, Marching Band, Jazz Band, and Pit Orchestra.
+Concert Band, Panthers Band, and Jazz Band

 "I became a member of the band program because music is something that allows people to portray emotion in a very impactful and artistic way.
 The band program is not only about the music as well, you don't have to be the best player to have fun, because we are a family.
 As much as we play, we have fun."

 Steve Gincley, class of 2022

 "As a band member, I feel that the band represents a family.
 A group of people who always have each other's backs no matter what.
 I can always rely on the Band no matter what."

 "The band program is a way for me to start the day more relaxed and awake for my classes throughout the day.
 The band program had quickly drawn me in by mixing my love for music with my skills at my instrument."

 "The band program has always been a fairly large part of my high school experience.
 It started out as lunch band, leaving me to miss half of the period to talk to my friends, but over the course of 2020 it has involved into a bigger part of my life.
 At the start of my sophomore year of school I decided that I wanted to take a full period band class and in I ended up auditioning for Tri-M because of this decision.
 Originally I was drawn to band at PV because I did it in middle school and I had no reason to quit, but it has evolved into a larger part of my life, then just another class."